 During your consultation, your lender will want documentation of your credit history, debt-to-income value and loan-to-value ratio.
 Plan to bring your last W-2 and tax return, any earnings statements and any other loan agreements.

 If all goes well, the lender will confirm administrative fees, closing costs and interest rates incorporated in the loan.
-In Texas, your fees are limited to 3 percent of your total loan.
+In Texas, lenders have capped the fees to 2% of a loans principal.
+Survey, appraisal and title fees are not included.

 In assessing interest, be aware of which rates are introductory and which will extend over the life of the loan.
 Amplify is among lenders that don’t charge penalties if you pay off your loan early.